Saugerties, New York: History

 In the 1650s, Barent Cornelis Volge operated a sawmill on the Sawyer's Kill, supplying lumber for the manor of Rensselaerswick.
 He had secured a title from the Esopus Sachem to this land sometime before 1663.
 Volge likely left the area at the outbreak of the first Esopus War in 1658.
 The "footpath to Albany" was not laid out until 1670.
-In April 1677, Governor Edmund Andros purchased land from the Esopus Indian Kaelcop, chief of the Amorgarickakan tribe, for the price of a piece of cloth, a blanket, some coarse fiber, a loaf of bread, and a shirt.
+In April 1677, Governor Edmund Andros purchased land from the Esopus Indian Kaelcop, chief of the Amorgarickakan band, for the price of a piece of cloth, a blanket, some coarse fiber, a loaf of bread, and a shirt.
 The Mynderse House was built by John Persen, formerly of Kingston, an early mill owner, circa 1685.

-In October 1710, 300 families who had immigrated to England from the Palatine region of Germany established camps on the east and west side of the Hudson.
+In October 1710, three hundred families who had immigrated to England from the Palatine region of Germany established camps on the east and west side of the Hudson.
 The camp on the west side of the river became known as West Camp in the Town of Saugerties.
 They were sent by the British government to manufacture naval stores for Her Majesty's fleet.
 The villages at West Camp were called Elizabethtown, Georgetown, and Newtown.
 Sawmills were established on the Esopus Creek.
 In 1998, a monument commemorating their arrival was erected on the lawn of St. Paul's Lutheran Church in West Camp.

 Sometime before 1730, the Katsbaan area northeast of the village was settled by Dutch farmers from Kingston and Palatines from the "Camps".
 In 1732, they built a stone Dutch Reformed Church.

-During the American Revolution, a British Squadron lay anchor at Saugerties from October 18–22, 1777, while raiding parties burned Clermont and Belvedere, across the Hudson River.
+During the American Revolution, a British Squadron laid anchor at Saugerties from October 18–22, 1777, while raiding parties burned Clermont and Belvedere, across the Hudson River.
 These were the estates of Margaret Beekman Livingston and her son, Chancellor Livingston.
 The British also burned sloops near the Esopus Creek, and several homes and barns.
 While here, British General Vaughan learned of Burgoyne's surrender at Saratoga on October 17.
 On October 22, 1777, the British fleet left the Mid-Hudson Valley, never to return.

 The town was organized from the town of Kingston on April 5, 1811.
 At that time the hamlet of Saugerties contained twenty-one houses.

 Henry Barclay (1778–1851), was an importer from Manhattan who, with his wife Catherine (1782–1851), came to Saugerties about 1825.
 Barclay, who had business relationships with Robert L. Livingston, had a dam constructed on the Esopus Creek near today's 9W bridge.
 Circa 1828, he established the Ulster Iron Works to produce bar and hoop iron.
 It had a capacity for manufacturing about 6,000 tons annually. and employed approximately 300 hands working round the clock shifts.
 At the same time he was building the iron mill, Henry Barclay built a paper mill powered by water from the Esopus Creek, which at that location had a fall of thirty-one feet.
 This mill was operational by 1827.
 Barclay imported skilled workers and engineers from England to man his mills.